Preventing aggression and maintaining good doggy mental health is a lifelong process

 Don’t allow your dog to regularly witness opportunities he can’t have.
 Block his view of people and dogs passing by – shut the curtains, move the couch, or put up a more solid fence or visual barrier to the street.
 Don’t tease your dog with toys (or allow others, including children, to do so).

 Most dogs are frustrated when they are not allowed to meet other dogs they see, including those they must pass on leash.
-Ask the other owner for permission and if granted give your dogs a moment to greet each other and sniff all of the important parts of each other (you can ask your dog to respond to a simple command such as “watch me” or “sit” first).
+Compensate your friendly dog for passing other dogs by (with praise, food rewards, etc.).
+If you do want to let your dog meet, ask the other owner for permission and, if granted, give your dogs a moment to greet each other and sniff all of the important parts of each other (you can ask your dog to respond to a simple command such as “watch me” or “sit” first).
 Make sure you hold the leash loosely enough that your dog feels unrestrained and can perform all the proper greeting rituals (see the Body Language page for more information).
 If your dog lunges or barks at other dogs, it’s possible he’s just excited and already frustrated.
 You should consult a trainer or behaviorist to evaluate whether your dog has an actual aggressive problem; you could accidentally cause a problem to develop if you only add to his frustration.

 Some dogs are frustrated by seeing bikes, cars, or other potential “chase” objects go by and will get increasingly reactive to them.
 Do not allow your dog to practice this.